swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 - [x] Steps used to create the model are documented and can be re-executed
 - [x] Changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
+- [x] Codebase can be shared and improved by multiple developers
 - [x] Dataset can be shared among the developers and is placed in the right directory in order to run the experiment
-- [ ] Codebase requires manual download and setup
 - [ ] Experiment may not be reproducible on other machines
 - [ ] CI/CD pipeline does not report the results of the experiment
 - [ ] Changes to model are not thoroughly reviewed and discussed before